Silkwoman: Alice Montague and the clothes of Elizabeth I

 Alice Montague was paid for hemming and edging Elizabeth's partlets, and starching the queen's sleeves and ruffs.
 She was paid for blackwork embroidery on the queen's smocks and collars.
 In 1564, Alice Montague supplied plain Holland linen for the use of Elizabeth's laundry woman or laundress, "24 elles of holland for oure Laundresse to drie our Partelettes'.
 Montague employed a woman "in altering and translating" the queen's partlets.

+According to the chronicle of Edmund Howes, in 1561 Montague gave Elizabeth her first pair of silk stockings as a New Year's Day gift.
+In 1562, Montague provided a pewter metal doll for Aura Soltana, a Russian girl at Elizabeth's court.
+The doll was given to Kat Ashley suggesting that she looked after Aura Soltana.

+In the 1560s Montague was owed £702 by John Tamworth, a keeper of the Queen's privy purse.
+Tamworth reimbursed other suppliers and makers including the embroiderers David Smyth and William Middleton, Henry Herne the hosier, Garret Jonson the shoemaker, Raphael Hammond the capper, and paid for gold lace supplied to the tailor Walter Fyshe.

+Alice Montague provided Spanish "Granado" sewing and stitching silk thread and Spanish silk ribbon.
+She also made and provided lace and fringes for the linings and cushions of the coaches used by Elizabeth.
+The fabrics were embroidered by David Smyth.